 Most importantly, you’ll probably never forget your few days of bliss when all you have to think about is the tinkling of the sheep’s bells and when dinner will be served.

-Elle Rahilly is an editorial assistant for GoNOMAD.com.
-She lives in New London, CT.
+Elle Rahilly is a former editorial assistant for GoNOMAD.com.
+She works in the fashion industry in New York City.